SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

 #### Fulfilling the vertical

-We're usually doing the vertical development, meaning an engineer starts with the domain definitions, continues with its implementation and finishes with the front-facing tasks.
+We're usually doing the vertical development, meaning an engineer starts with the domain definition, continues with its implementation, and finishes with the front-facing tasks.

 Depending on your team workflow and preferences this step can take place in parallel with the previous one.